TeoMendoza/3D-Brawler/Systems-Design.md

 ## Overview

-This document provides a technical overview of how 3D Brawler is architected and implemented using Unity and SpacetimeDB.
-It focuses on the major design decisions and backend systems that enable the game to function as a whole.
+This document provides a technical overview of the backend architecture of 3D Brawler, developed in Unity with SpacetimeDB.
+It highlights the core design decisions and backend systems that support the game at scale, showcasing the structural choices that define how the experience is built and maintained.

-Smaller-scale details and rapidly evolving subsystems are intentionally omitted to keep the document concise, clear, and focused on the core architecture.
+Lower-level implementation details and rapidly evolving subsystems are intentionally excluded to keep the document focused, approachable, and centered on the broader architectural vision.

 ## 1. Game Initialization & Ownership